- Students & Alumni

 Any student facing disciplinary action will receive notification of such action within five (5) business days of the act (level 1).
 After receipt of the written notification, the student has five (5) business days to take appropriate action.
 If corrective action is not taken, the student acknowledges acceptance of the disciplinary action.

-- If a student disagrees with the disciplinary action, the student must schedule an appointment with the assistant director of the Career Services Center.
+- If a student disagrees with the disciplinary action, the student must schedule an appointment with the Director of the Career Services Center.

-At this meeting (level 2), if the matter is not resolved to both parties’ satisfaction, then a written statement should be submitted to the Director of Career Services Center within five (5) business days (level 3).
-At this meeting (level 3), should the matter not be resolved to each party’s satisfaction, then the matter will be referred to the Assistant Vice President of Student Affairs (level 4).
+At this meeting (level 2), if the matter is not resolved to both parties’ satisfaction, then a written statement should be submitted to the Director of Career Development Services within five (5) business days (level 3).
+At this meeting (level 3), should the matter not be resolved to each party’s satisfaction, then the matter will be referred to the Vice Provost of Student Experience and Engagement (level 4).

 - At all levels the burden of proof as to the allegations of the complaint shall rest upon the student.
 Any questions regarding the policies and procedures of the Office should be directed to a Career Development Coordinator in the Career Services Center.